hxsan-k/python/exercises/rpg-character/README.md

 # RPG Character Exercise 🎲

-In this exercise, you'll build a simple Python function that creates an RPG character.
+In this exercise, I built a simple Python function that creates an RPG character.
-It’s a great way to practice functions, input validation, and string formatting while making something fun.
+This mini-project from FreeCodeCamp served as an excellent first exercise to get used to some of the rules and quirks of Python.

 ---